Non-electronic sports viewership grows on Twitch

 “Twitch has been dabbling in sports since 2017, but in July of last year they introduced TwitchSports with a renewed focus on the scene,” StreamElements founder Doron Nir said.
 “The Sports category on Twitch has experienced substantial growth over the last 10 months, starting with a little over one million hours watched and now boasting over ten million.”

 Sports content on Twitch takes many forms.
 Channels like Mbovosumo attract thousands of English speakers to watch live sumo events from Japan.
 But a number of other channels broadcast live baseball from China or Italian soccer-talk radio.
-TwitchSports is also capitalizing on the collectible-card speculation market with box breaking channels.
-Box breaking invites viewers to take part in the live unboxing of trading cards, and this addictive hobby is finding a home on Twitch.
+TwitchSports is also capitalizing on the collectible-card speculation market with box-breaking channels.
+Box-breaking invites viewers to take part in the live unboxing of trading cards, and this addictive hobby is finding a home on Twitch.

 And Twitch has big plans to expand the sports category.